 Whilst the proceeding may sound all gloom-and-doom, it is not meant to be.
 It's an exercise in managin

-Since Reel Resilience repairs and lines-up tape machines, it was a natural progression to offer a "tape-baking" and transfer service for the tapes that play on them.
+Since Reel Resilience repairs tape machines, it was a natural progression to offer a "tape-baking" and transfer service for the tapes that play on them.

 So now we do.

 The service entails:

 Baking the tape (if the make requires it) and storing it in a sealed bag with a silica gel packet.
 If the tape was originally packed in a cardboard box this is stored separately.

-Tape is played on a professional machine, adjusted for the correct speed (many consumer grade machines had less than ideal tape speed), audio level, stereo balance and phase (if applicable) to a PC as a 16bit 48kHz WAV file.
+The tape is played on a professional machine, adjusted for the correct speed, audio level, stereo balance and phase and recorded to an PC using a industry standard audio editor application.

 5" spools (or smaller): £20.00 each